Illinois Youth Involvement Council (IYIC)

 Contact Melanie Murphy at (800) 942-7124, extension 3414 for more information about IYIC, youth outreach or financial literacy.

-Click here for the Summer 2013 NEFE HSFPP Train-the-Teacher Workshops Information.
+Click here for the October 18, 2013 NEFE HSFPP Train-the-Teacher Workshop Information.

 Financial Reality Fair - Volunteer Information - Click here for a copy of information provided to people who volunteer at financial reality fairs that are designed to help teens learn how to manage money.